Find Trade Colleges

 Women make up 25% of the precision metal working majors at the school.

-Read full report on Precision Metal Working at Holmes Community College
+Full Precision Metal Working at Holmes Community College Report

-A rank of #3 on this year’s list means Great Basin College is a great place for precision metal working students working on their online associate degree.
-Located in the remote town of Elko, Great Basin College is a public school with a small student population.
+Out of the 4 online programs at schools in the United States that were part of this year’s ranking, Great Basin College landed the # 3 spot on the list.
+Located in the town of Elko, Great Basin College is a public school with a small student population.

 Of the 5 students majoring in precision metal working at Great Basin College, 60% are male and 40% are female.